DeclarativeHub/Bond/README.md

 captainName.bindTo(nameLabelText)
 ```

-Event producers and obsevables can be bound to any object that conforms to `BindableType` protocol.
+Event producers and observables can be bound to any object that conforms to `BindableType` protocol.
 Event producers themselves conform to that protocol, but you can make any type conform to it.

 Method `bindTo` returns a disposable that can cancel the binding.
 You usually don't need to worry about that because binding will be automatically canceled when either the event producer or observer are deallocated.